aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/slicers/updating-slicer/_index.md

 weight: 50
 url: /net/updating-slicer/
 description: This article shows how to update linked pivot tables by updating slicer by the Aspose.Cells for .NET API.
-keywords: Aspose.Cells C# Update slicer
+keywords: Aspose.Cells C# Update slicer, C# how to change the slicer, how to adjust the slicer in C#, how to select or unselect he slicer items.
 ---

 ## **Possible Usage Scenarios**